 Before you go, I would like to ask you what you think of the concepts explained in the book?
 Do you think that our intelligence is fixed or can it be developed as well as our abilities and skills?
 Make sure to share it in the comments section below.

 For the next 2 minutes, take an inner look and ask yourself the following questions:

 - Is there something you feel you can’t change in the way you or others are?

 - Is there something you feel you will never be able to learn?

 - Do you feel that people are as intelligent as they are and it can’t be changed?

 - Do you feel that some people are simply born with talent and are destined for success?

-If you agree with this statements, then you are having a Fixed Mindset.
-Look into you daily life, what kind situations are you approaching with a Fixed Mindset and which ones with a Growth Mindset?
+If you agree with these statements, then you are having a Fixed Mindset.
+Look into your daily life, what kind of situations are you approaching with a Fixed Mindset and which ones with a Growth Mindset?

 About the Author.